Pangolin Photo Safaris Covid-19 Protocol

 The cameras are all numbered, and you will use the same camera throughout your stay.
 At the end of a game activity, the photo host will wipe down your camera with a disinfectant wipe and place it in a sealed camera case.
 This will not be reopened until your next activity where the same camera will be returned to you.

-During the activities, the guides and photo host will wear gloves and masks and you should feel free to do so too.
+During the activities, the guides and photo host will wear masks and you should feel free to do so too.

 Drinks and snacks will be prepared before the game activity by your photo hosts and taken from a fridge storing cans and bottles that have previously been wiped down before refrigerated.
 Tea and coffee in the mornings will be made fresh on the game drives by the photo hosts.
 Each guest will be given their own water bottle to use during their stay